dgroomes/micronaut-playground/beans/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * Use `BeanContext`
-* Can I strip out most of the Micronaut framework-iness (micronaut-cli.yml, Gradle plugin) and just use Micronaut as a library (including its required annotation processing)?
+* DONE Can I strip out most of the Micronaut framework-iness (micronaut-cli.yml, Gradle plugin) and just use Micronaut as a library (including its required annotation processing)?
 With this "beans" sub-project I want to focus on just that.
 All other cruft detracts from the illustration.
 * Compare and constrast beans with different life-cycle scopes: Singleton (easy!), Prototype, and the